-D. Physician's oral orders shall:

-1. Be charted by the individual who takes the order.
-That individual must be one of the following:

-a.
-A licensed health care professional acting within the scope of his profession, or b.
-An individual who has successfully completed the medication training program developed by the department and approved by the Board of Nursing.

-2. Be reviewed and signed by a physician within 10 working days.
+- D. Physician's [or other prescriber's] oral orders shall: - 1.
+Be charted by the individual who takes the order.
+That individual must be one of the following: - a.
+A licensed health care professional acting within the scope of his profession; or b.
+[An individual who has successfully completed the medication training program developed by the department and approved by the Board of Nursing A medication aide].
+2. Be reviewed and signed by a physician [or other prescriber] within 10 working days.
+[E. Whenever a resident is admitted to a hospital for treatment of any condition, the facility shall obtain new orders for all medications and treatments prior to or at the time of the resident's return to the facility.
+The facility shall ensure that the primary physician is aware of all medication orders.]